Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Full Proofs Not in Main Paper

-Under Regime $D$, TVA credits institutions according to $C_e \cdot S(\hat{y}^{i,t}_e, y_e)$ with a strictly proper scoring rule $S$ on confirmed edges.
-By the Incentive Compatibility Theorem in the main paper, condition~the IC condition in the main paper (extended to include the competitive cost term from the main paper) is sufficient for truthful reporting to be a BNE, restoring $m_i^D = m_i^*$ (the detection-optimal intensity).
+\textit{Step 3: TVA restores welfare above autarky.} Under Regime $D$, TVA credits institutions according to $C_e \cdot S(\hat{y}^{i,t}_e, y_e)$ with a strictly proper scoring rule $S$ on confirmed edges.
+By the Incentive Compatibility Theorem in the main paper, the IC condition extended to include the competitive cost term is sufficient for truthful reporting to be a BNE, restoring $m_i^D = m_i^*$, the detection-optimal intensity.
 Hence $B_i^D > B_i^C$, which together with the leakage and compliance costs gives $W^D > W^A$ for $\alpha_\phi$ in the relevant range.
 The planner benchmark weakly dominates by standard incentive feasibility: $W^D \leq W^B$.

 \textbf{Part (c): Existence of $\bar\alpha_\phi$.}

 Under Regime $B$, reporting is fully informative, so competition harm equals $\alpha_\phi\sum_i \Phi_i^B$.
 In Regime $D$, endogenous participation and incentive alignment reduce exposure, so $\sum_i \Phi_i^D < \sum_i \Phi_i^B$.